 It creates a technique to check and validate those hypotheses with real/potential customers.

-The first two steps of the customer development process are mainly into knowing about your customer.
+The first two steps of the customer development process are mainly about knowing about your customer.

 Once you’ve validated your ideas about your customers, you’re ready to bring in more customers and build Business with the next steps.

 The main goal is to create demand and awareness for the solution by activating sales channels.
 In addition to that businesses can start spending on marketing as well at this step.

 It is important to calculate before you start spending money.
 It prevents you from spending money and wasting time to position business in the wrong market.

 This is the final step of the customer Development process that transforms the “startup” into an execution-focused company.

 In this, the business includes formal departments to escalate towards business development.
 This helps the management keep pace as the company grows.

 After a detailed overview of the customer development model that has four phases as customer discovery, customer validation, customer creation, and company building, we will discuss more on one of its four phases that is the customer discovery process.